1940-1945. The resistance in the dutch province of Limburg

 Arnhem

-- Ondergrondse pers - Studenten - Limburg + - Raad van Verzet (RVV) - Zwarte Plak -
+- Underground Press - Studenten - Limburg + - Raad van Verzet (RVV) - Zwarte Plak -

 Louis Albert (Luke) Lansdorp had studied at the Economische Hogeschool in Tilburg.
-He then joined the RVV group in Deurne, presumably because he had refused to sign the declaration of loyalty and had therefore had to go into hiding.
-The RVV group Deurne was led by …
+He then joined the RVV group in Deurne, presumably because he had refused to sign the declaration of loyalty and …

 This person is not (yet?) listed on the walls of the chapel.03-07